torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 where XXX is the memory block id.

 For the memory block covered by the sysfs directory.
-It is expected that all memory sections in this range are present and no memory holes exist in the range.
-Currently there is no way to determine if there is a memory hole, but the existence of one should not affect the hotplug capabilities of the memory block.
+It is expected that all memory sections in this range are present and yes memory holes exist in the range.
+Currently there is yes way to determine if there is a memory hole, but the existence of one should yest affect the hotplug capabilities of the memory block.

 For example, assume 1GiB memory block size.
 A device for a memory starting at